Awards Terms & Conditions

 The final winners for each category will be announced at our ceremony in London at the end of November / start of December, followed by social media posts and an announcement on our website.

 The following prizes will be available:

 Winners will be notified by email.
-Winners must supply PayPal payment details so we can transfer the money to them.
+Winners must supply bank payment details so we can transfer the money to them.
 Payment transfers start around 30 days after the awards ceremony.
-If winners do not provide us with PayPal details by the end of January 2018, they may forfeit the opportunity to be paid.
+If winners do not provide us with bank details by the end of January 2020 they may forfeit the opportunity to be paid.

 The prizes are not transferable.